andre1988gomes/product-portfolio/01-case-studies/case-study-discovery-pivot/case-study.md

 ### User Objectives
 - Reduce perceived friction in the targeted workflow.
 - Improve speed and clarity when completing key tasks.

+## 4. Discovery and Assumptions
+Discovery activities were initiated to validate the core assumptions before committing to full delivery.

+Key assumptions:
+- Users clearly recognised the targeted workflow as a problem area.
+[Inference]
+- The proposed feature addressed the primary source of friction.
+[Inference]
+- Users would adopt a new solution if it reduced theoretical effort.
+[Inference]

+Discovery activities included:
+- Qualitative user interviews focused on recent workflow experiences.
+- Review of behavioural data related to task completion and drop-off.
+- Mapping the full user journey to identify actual pain points.